amilajack/project-checklist/README.md

 ## ✈️ Onboarding Methods

-Lower the barrier to entry by providing the most “native” ways of on boarding people.
+Lower the barrier to entry by providing the most “native” ways of onboarding people.
 Make it as easy as possible for users of competing projects to start using your project.

 In general, here's how this works: say you have library `y` that competes with popular libray `x`, write documentation for a migration path from library `x` to `y`.